McLeod syndrome: Epidemiology

 McLeod syndrome is present in 0.5 to 1 per 100,000 of the population.
 McLeod males have variable acanthocytosis due to a defect in the inner leaflet bilayer of the red blood cell, as well as mild hemolysis.
 McLeod females have only occasional acanthocytes and very mild hemolysis; the lesser severity is thought to be due to X chromosome inactivation via the Lyon effect.
 Some individuals with McLeod phenotype develop myopathy, neuropathy, or psychiatric symptoms, producing a syndrome that may mimic chorea.

-McLeod syndrome can cause an increase in the enzymes creatine kinase (CK) and lactate dehydrogenase (LDH) found in routine blood screening.

 History

-McLeod syndrome was discovered in 1961 and, as with the Kell antigen system, was named after the first patient in which it was found: Harvard dental student Hugh McLeod, whose red blood cells were observed to have weak expression of Kell system antigens during blood donation, and found to be acanthocytic (spiky) under the microscope.
+McLeod syndrome was discovered in 1961 and, similar to the Kell antigen system, was named after the first patient in which it was discovered; a Harvard dental student by the name of Hugh McLeod.
+McLeod's red blood cells demonstrated a peculiar appearance when viewed microscopically (acanthocytic (spiky)) and showed weak expression of Kell system antigens.

-The wives of King Henry VIII of England show a pattern of pregnancies and infant deaths, which with his mental deterioration suggest that the king may have been Kell positive and have had McLeod syndrome.
+A pattern of pregnancy loss and infant deaths associated with the wives of King Henry VIII of England suggests he may have had McLeod syndrome given his eventual premature mental deterioration.